-- Unpacking of your HG&E must be completed by the carrier/local agent to comply with insurance regulations.
+Unpacking of your HG&E must be completed by the carrier/local agent to comply with insurance regulations.
 You may find that unpacking is not a normal practice by some U.S. agents and, in fact, some seem quite surprised that unpacking is requested or required.
 However, the moving contract includes the charges for unpacking and it is a mandatory requirement within the regulations.
-To avoid problems in obtaining unpacking services on arrival of your HG&E in the USA, you are advised to take the following actions: - A Prior to departing your unit, ensure your Base Traffic Section, mover, and especially the driver, are aware that unpacking at destination will be required; - B Upon arrival at your destination in the USA, ensure the destination agent is aware that unpacking is required on arrival of HG&E. Again, as soon as the moving van arrives, make the driver aware that unpacking is required; and - Prior to off-loading the truck, advise the driver that you wish to be unpacked.
+To avoid problems in obtaining unpacking services on arrival of your HG&E in the USA, you are advised to take the following actions:

+- A Prior to departing your unit, ensure your Base Traffic Section, mover, and especially the driver, are aware that unpacking at destination will be required; - B Upon arrival at your destination in the USA, ensure the destination agent is aware that unpacking is required on arrival of HG&E. Again, as soon as the moving van arrives, make the driver aware that unpacking is required; and - c Prior to off-loading the truck, advise the driver that you wish to be unpacked.
 If your request is refused, advise the driver they have 24 hours to unpack.
 Notify the driver and your HG&E Movement representative in Ottawa at (613) 949-9978 if they refuse, keeping in mind the time zone difference between your time zone and that of Ottawa, Eastern Standard Time.
-Advise the HG&E Movement representative in Ottawa immediately so that appropriate action can be taken. - D Contact Ottawa F&E IOT receive a copy of your FEAMS report to finalize your BGRS move claim; they can be reached at DND.Ottawa.F&E.USA-Ottawa.M&E.USA.MDN@forces.gc.ca
+Advise the HG&E Movement representative in Ottawa immediately so that appropriate action can be taken.
+Other phone numbers to reach F&E, in the event they voice mail box is full are 613-949-9967, 613-949-9969 and 613-949-9772. - D Contact Ottawa F&E IOT receive a copy of your FEAMS report to finalize your BGRS move claim; they can be reached at DND.Ottawa.F&E.USA-Ottawa.M&E.USA.MDN@forces.gc.ca

-CLAIMS FOR DAMAGED HG&E
+UPON ARRIVAL CLAIMS FOR DAMAGED HG&E

-- To facilitate insurance claims for missing articles or boxes, you are expected to annotate your copy of the moving company inventory list as the van is unloaded and note any shortages.
-When the van is completely off-loaded, have the driver countersign the list. - In-transit insurance on HG&E is now being provided by the moving company.
+- 141 To facilitate insurance claims for missing articles or boxes, you are expected to annotate your copy of the moving company inventory list as the van is unloaded and note any shortages.
+When the van is completely off-loaded, have the driver countersign the list. - 142 In-transit insurance on HG&E is now being provided by the moving company.
 Any insurance claims must be handled between the member and the moving company.
-CDLS(W) does not become involved with insurance claims unless the member experiences problems in administrative dealings with the moving company. - Members have 30 days from the date of unpacking to notify the carrier company if they wish to make a claim.
+CDLS(W) does not become involved with insurance claims unless the member experiences problems in administrative dealings with the moving company. - 143 Members have 30 days from the date of unpacking to notify the carrier company if they wish to make a claim.
 Mbrs have 14 days from date of unloading/unpacking to make a claim for damage to the residence.
 These dates may vary based on the mover and the contract.

-SOCIAL SECURITY NUMBER (SSN)
+UPON ARRIVAL SOCIAL SECURITY NUMBER (SSN)